wp-plugins/query-monitor/readme.txt

 No, I do not accept donations.
 If you like the plugin, I'd love for you to [leave a review](http://wordpress.org/support/view/plugin-reviews/query-monitor).
 Tell all your friends about the plugin too!

 == Changelog ==

+= 2.6.5 =
+* Avoid the "Class 'QM_Backtrace' not found" error
+* Correct the layout of the Slow Queries and Query Errors panels
+* Move back-compat CSS into its own file
+* Huge simplification of code in `db.php` by using `parent::query()`
+* Misc visual tweaks

 = 2.6.4 =
 * Introduce sortable columns for database query times and numbers